Kmer-File-Format/kff-cpp-api/README.md

 ### Raw sequences section

-When 'r' char is detected, you can call the file to open a Section_Raw.
+When 'r' char is detected, you can call the opening of a Section_Raw.
 At the section creation, the number of blocks inside of it is automatically read and stored in the property *nb_blocks*.
 The number of remaining blocks in the section is also available in the property *remaining_blocks*.